ubaldot/vim-poptools/README.md

 :PopupBuffers
 :PopupRecentFiles
 :PopupCmdHistory
 :PopupGrep # External grep, show results in a popup.
-Search recursively by default.
-Use :messages to see what grep command has been executed.
+Grep command is displayed.
 :PopupVimgrep # Vimgrep, show results in the quickfix-list.
-Search recursively by default.
-Ok, this does not involve any popup but it us handy.
+Search recursively.
 ```

 ... and if you are curious, this is what I have in my `.vimrc`